mrfil/scfsl/Singularity/README.md

-Run the singularity image scfsl and bind the scripts folder within this directory as /scripts on the container
+Run the singularity image scfsl built from the Docker image and bind the data folder as /data